 Fast track process non-EU nationals

 The Netherlands welcomes international talent; truly valuing their input and impact on Dutch society and industry.
-Recognising that this global expertise is needed to further strengthen the Dutch economic, cultural, and research fields as well as promoting the Netherlands’ profitable investment climate, Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Authority) offers a unique fast-tracked registration process.
+Recognising that this global expertise is needed to further strengthen the Dutch economic, cultural, and research fields as well as promoting the Netherlands’ profitable investment climate, Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service) offers a unique fast-tracked registration process.
 This enables these applicants to move through the immigration and registration procedures via specialised accelerated channels.

 Expat Centre Maastricht Region, Gemeente Maastricht and the Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service) have initiated a pilot from January 2020 to provide fast tracked registration procedures and immigration service provisions for international talent from non-EU/EEA areas who are relocating to the Maastricht Region along with their family members.
 To be eligible for a fast track registration the applicant’s employer must be an IND erkend referent (IND recognised sponsor).